USFWS/secas/blueprint.md

 <figure class="image-right">
   <img src="{{ site.baseurl }}/images/blueprint-usage-chart.png" alt="A pie chart showing usage of the blueprint: Nonprofit: 29%, Partnership: 22%, Federal: 13%, State: 14%, Academic: 10%, Local: 5%, Private: 7%"/>
-  <figcaption>Number of unique organizations using the Blueprint by sector, as of September 2018.</figcaption>
+  <figcaption>Number of unique organizations using the Blueprint by sector, as of May 2019.</figcaption>
 </figure>

 ### 8 state agencies